Colorado Elopement Guide for 2022

-Colorado is known for its incredible landscapes – the towering peaks of the Rocky Mountains, the incredible alpine lakes, sweeping valleys, wildflower meadows, and more.
-So for any couple that wants a little bit of adventure, or a lot of it, the state of Colorado offers some of the best elopement locations in the country.
+If you're considering eloping in Colorado, you're in for a treat!
+Colorado is known for its incredible landscapes - the towering peaks of the Rocky Mountains, the incredible alpine lakes, sweeping valleys, wildflower meadows, and more.
+So for any couple that wants a little bit of adventure, or a lot of it, eloping in Colorado will be sure to offer some of the best elopement locations in the country.

 Keep reading this guide to learn all about planning your Colorado elopement - how to make it happen, and the best places on where to elope in Colorado.

 Why You Should Elope in Colorado

 Before we get into planning your day, you’ll need to decide if eloping in Colorado is right for you.
 Here's some of the best reasons why couples choose to have their elopement in Colorado.

 Of course, the number one reason to elope in Colorado is the scenery.
 Whether you want a thigh-burning hike, or an easily accessible overlook, you’ll find what you’re looking for!
 Colorado’s nature offers some incredible elopement backdrops, and tons of adventures.